When is the next G20 Summit?

 Recent and upcoming G20 Summits

-- 2025 – Scheduled to be hosted by South Africa
+- 2025 G20 Summit – Scheduled to be hosted by South Africa

-- 2026 – Planned to be hosted by United States
+- 2026 G20 Summit – Planned to be hosted by United States

 What does G20 stand for?

-The G20's main objective is to serve as a forum where member nations can discuss and address issues with significant global economic impact.
-These discussions often cover areas such as trade, investment, and global health, among other critical topics that demand collaborative efforts and collective action.
-Through the exchange of best practices and consensus-building, G20 members strive to foster sustainable and inclusive economic growth.
+The G20 Summit's main objective is to serve as a forum where member nations and major economies can discuss and address issues with significant global economic impact.
+These discussions often cover areas such as financial inclusion, trade, investment, financial markets, and global health, among other critical topics that demand collaborative efforts and collective action.
+Through the exchange of best practices, consensus-building, and international coordination, G20 members strive to foster sustainable economic development and inclusive economic growth.

 The G20 consists of 19 individual member countries and two regional bodies (the European Union and the African Union).